ja-guzzle/docs/docs/Tutorials/Ingest Data from REST APIs to MySQL.md

 ## Pre-Requisites

-* Since we use Guzzle as our Data Integration Workbench for movement and transformation we must ensure it is set up and configured properly.
+* Since we use Guzzle as our Data Engineering Workbench for movement and transformation we must ensure it is set up and configured properly.
 Guzzle supports both on-premise and cloud deployment.

 * Ensure that the file is saved in an available Source Location.
 This is essential as the Data will be ingested from REST api’s.